Yxs-160/ED2IF2-Net/README.md

 python ./preprocessing/estimate_gradient.py # pre-compute the SDF gradients to classify the front-side and back-side nearby points.
 ```
 ## training and testing ##
-For training and testing, please directly run
+For training and testing, please directly run:
 `
 python train.py
 `